San Diego High-Interest Private Schools Compared: Bishop's, Parker, LJCDS Deep Data

 VOSD's data lets us finally put public and private on the same table.
 The differences are striking:

-| Core dimension | Top public (CCA / Torrey Pines) | Top private (Bishop's / Parker / LJCDS) |
+| Core dimension | High-interest public schools (CCA / Torrey Pines) | High-interest private schools (Bishop's / Parker / LJCDS) |

 |---|---|---|